Gədəbəy: History

 In the 19th century, tombs dating to the Bronze and Iron ages were found in the settlement.
 Getabak was the name of a fortress mentioned in Armenian sources as early as the 7th century, apparently to be distinguished from the village of the same name which later became Gadabay.
 The village of Getabak was devastated in the 1770s and remained abandoned until the 1860s, when around twenty Armenian families from the Kazakh Uyezd founded two villages on the site of the abandoned village: Hin Getabak ("Old Getabak") in the west, and Hayi Getabak ("Armenian Getabak" also known as Ghazakh, Ghazakhli or Ghazakhashen) in the north.

 Armenian sources suggest that the settlement had a significant Armenian minority or even plurality; ultimately, not much census information prior to Soviet times is available.
 It was the site of clashes during the Armenian–Tatar massacres of 1905–1907, as a result of which Hayi Getabak was razed.

-In the middle of the nineteenth century, copper ore deposits were discovered in the region and a copper plant was built by local entrepreneurs in 1855–1856.
-Later, this plant was purchased by Siemens Brothers & Comp.
-Ltd. (London) and rebuilt in 1865.
+In the middle of the 19th century, copper ore deposits were discovered in the region and a copper plant was built by local entrepreneurs in 1855–1856.
+Later, this plant was purchased by the London-based company Siemens Brothers and rebuilt in 1865.
 The Galakend copper plant was built by Siemens in 1883 and 1879.
 The Trans-Caucasus gas pipeline of 28 km was constructed between Gadabay and Galakend.
 There were 4 locomotives and 33 wagons on this railroad.
 In 1883, the first hydroelectric power plant was built in the village of Galakend in the territory of Tsarist Russia and copper was melted by electrolysis in Galakend copper plant.
-After the copper ore was exhausted, Siemens & Comp. shifted to the extraction of sulfur ore.
+After the copper ore was exhausted, Siemens shifted to the extraction of sulfur ore.
 Gadabay became significantly polluted as a result of the mining operations.

-An Orthodox church built by the Georgian monk Ilarion Jashi (ილარიონ ჯაში) in Gadabay (then Kedabek), together with a chapel in Slavyanka village, served as a Christian center of the Georgian Exarchate of the Russian Church during the 19th century.
+An Orthodox church built by the Georgian monk Ilarion Jashi in Gadabay (then Kedabek), together with a chapel in Slavyanka village, served as a Christian center of the Georgian Exarchate of the Russian Church during the 19th century.

 According to the 1989 census, about 5000 people lived in Gadabay.
 It received its city status in the same year.